amohanty101/Sample-Formik-Form/README.md

-##This is a sample Formik Form
+## This is a sample Formik Form

-#Created w/ React App
+# Created w/ React App

-/ This is a sample Formik Form
+/This is a sample Formik Form

 #npm start